 Moving forward with the provincially-supported pilot transportation program, Grey County started a conventional transit system in late 2020.

+Grey County does not currently license taxicabs as regulated under the Transportation Standard.

+Accessibility Plan – Conventional Transit Service

 Grey County and the Township of Southgate received funding from the Provincial government’s Community Transportation Program to create two unique public transit services that will work together to connect communities.
 Grey Transit Route (GTR) started the new transit service on September 14, 2020.
 The service was free to ride from September 14 to October 31.